-- Expanding the definition of an Advanced Banking Service Company to include "operations that contribute to the revitalization of regions, the improvement of industrial productivity, and other aspects of building a sustainable society". - Easing approval standards for Advanced Banking Service Companies that provide all or any of the following services ("Certain Advanced Banking Service Companies"). - FinTech services; - regional trading services with limited inventories and limited manufacturing and processing functions; - registered-type staffing services that contribute to the improvement of the business; - design, custom, sales, and maintenance of IT systems and programs developed by banks; - data analysis, marketing and advertising; - management of automated teller machines, including their maintenance and inspection; - consultations related to the adult guardianship system and services relating to the affairs of adult guardians; and - other additional and incidental businesses. - Easing the governmental approval requirement for the acquisition of a Certain Advanced Banking Service Company.
-Previously, government approval was required for the acquisition of more than 5% of its voting rights, but after the amendment, approval is required only for the acquisition of more than 50% of such entity's voting rights (note, however, that a notification is required for acquisitions of more than 5% but less than 50% of its voting rights). - In cases where a bank group that has been certified to possess certain qualities, such as having a certain level of financial soundness and governance, engages in "certain advanced services" as a subsidiary of a bank holding company, a notification system will be adopted dispensing with the need for individual approval.
+• Expanding the definition of an Advanced Banking Service Company to include "operations that contribute to the revitalization of regions, the improvement of industrial productivity, and other aspects of building a sustainable society".

+- Easing approval standards for Advanced Banking Service Companies that provide all or any of the following services ("Certain Advanced Banking Service Companies"). - FinTech services; - regional trading services with limited inventories and limited manufacturing and processing functions; - registered-type staffing services that contribute to the improvement of the business; - design, custom, sales, and maintenance of IT systems and programs developed by banks: - data analysis, marketing and advertising; - management of automatic teller machines, including their maintenance and inspection; - consultations related to the adult guardianship system and services relating to the affairs of adult guardians; and - other additional and incidental businesses. - Easing governmental approval requirements for the acquisition of Certain Advanced Banking Service Companies.
+Previously, government approval was required for the acquisition of more than 5% of voting rights of a Certain Advanced Banking Service Company, but after the amendment, an approval is required only for the acquisition of more than 50% of such entity's voting rights (note, however, that a notification is required for acquisitions of more than 5% but less than 50% of its voting rights). - In cases where a bank group that has been certified to possess certain qualities, such as having a certain level of financial soundness and governance, engages in "certain advanced services" as a subsidiary of a bank holding company, a notification system will be adopted dispensing with the need for individual approval.